a feeling of intense dislike

 "Impudence" can also be the broader "trait of being rude and impertinent" which Jane sometimes exhibits when others are rude to her.
 But in the eyes of John Reed, because she depends on his family's generosity to survive, she has no right to spout impudence, which in this case was a questioning of Mrs. Reed's displeasure with her: “What does Bessie say I have done?”

 capable of wounding

 I felt a drop or two of blood from my head trickle down my neck, and was sensible of somewhat

 pungent suffering: these sensations for the time predominated over fear, and I received him in frantic sort.

-at risk of or subject to experiencing something usually unpleasant
+at risk of experiencing something usually unpleasant

 The fact is, I was a trifle beside myself; or rather out of myself, as the French would say: I was conscious that a moment’s mutiny had already rendered me